iShafayet/ConcurrentCalamities/chap1/article1-primer-concurrency.md

 =================

 Let's start with a problem.
 PlayStation 5s are a rare commodity in 2022.
 James and Lola are both eager to get one.
-Luckily, they stumble upon a e-commerce website that has 1 piece available.
-They rush towards the checkout button and conincidentally both order the item within a few seconds of the other.
+Luckily, they stumble upon an e-commerce website that has a single glorious piece available.
+They rush towards the checkout button and conincidentally both of them order the item within a few seconds of the other.
 Surprisingly, they both checkout successfully.
 But we know, one of them will be getting a call from a very apologetic customer care person.

+We can intuitively deduce that this happened because -
+1. both orders happened at almost at the same time.
+2. AND the immediate second order went through before the quantity in the inventory was reduced by the first order.

 Let's look at the checkout logic (pseudocode) on the server -